 - Promote and share best practices that help local health departments incorporate informatics into their agency’s strategy.

-As a note, this series is a lead-in to the 2018 PHI Conference and will be hosted through 2018.
-Please save the date of the first webinar in the series, and note the planned dates of following webinars.
+As a note, this series is a lead-in to the 2018 PHI Conference and will be hosted through 2018; however, please note that the series is on hold indefinitely due to unforeseen circumstances.
+The completed webinars in the series are still available for viewing.

 NACCHO’s Informatics Team will continue to share webinar information as it becomes available.
 Please stay tuned for more information and be sure to check this blog post and NACCHO’s Informatics website for updates!